Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

     rush install
     rush build

-This will optimistically asume you're in a fresh clone.
+This will optimistically assume you're in a fresh clone.

 From this point forward, we'll assume that you're developing (perhaps contributing!) to one of our libraries.
 So, your next step is to change